kthblmfld/angularjs-from-scripts/README.md

 both the initial expression and its output.
 AngularJs provides something similar with the 'ng-non-bindable' directive, however, it only renders the unevaluated expression.

+** draggable-directive (wp-debug)**

+Used in the storehours page, this directive applies drag and drop to the applied element.